International Retailer 'Confirms' Ryzen 7 5700X and 4000-Series Renior-X CPUs

 Filipino retailer TechMovers announced in a recent Facebook post that AMD's heavily-rumored Ryzen 7 5700X, Ryzen 5 5600, 5500, 4500, and Ryzen 3 4100 are coming out soon, with AMD's production facilities ready to start producing the new Ryzen SKUs.

 So far, these chips have only appeared in rumors, but TechMovers is the first official retailer to announce that these chips are real products.
 We've messaged the company for further evidence relating to the existence of these CPUs and are awaiting a response.
-Unfortunately, we haven't heard back yet, so take the news with a grain of salt.
+The retailer responded to our queries with a screenshot of documentation that we can't share, and even though we can't confirm it through other sources, it does appear somewhat convincing.
+However, as with all leaked information, take the news with a grain of salt.

 Posted by TechMovers0179 on